How to make the best chocolate Rice Krispie treats with chocolate chips and marshmallows. Quick and easy no bake recipe!

 And then there's almond extract, and we'll talk more in detail about it as you continue to read further.
 But almond extract really gives a kick to just about anything made with chocolate.

 Chocolate Rice Krispie squares take maybe 15-20 minutes to make, once you have all your ingredients gathered up and ready to go.
-They're so quick and easy, and the perfect recipe for your kids or grandkids to help with too.
+They're so quick and easy, and the perfect recipe for your kids or grandkids to help with too, and you can easily double or even triple this recipe to feed a crowd!

-Salted Butter: It's important to use real butter and not margarine.
-Butter will give your Rice Krispies treats a richer flavor and texture.
-If you need a dairy-free option, try using the same amount of coconut oil in place of the butter.
+- Salted Butter: I prefer real butter over margarine, although you can still use margarine if absolutely necessary.
+Butter will give your Rice Krispies treats a much richer flavor and texture.
+If you need a dairy-free option, try using the same amount of coconut oil, canola oil or even these dairy free buttery sticks in place of the butter.

-Mini Marshmallows: While you can use either big marshmallows or mini marshmallows, I definitely recommend using the minis, since they'll melt a lot quicker than the jumbos.
-You can also use marshmallow fluff, although I’ve never tried it with this particular recipe.
+- Mini Marshmallows: I recommend using mini marshmallows since they'll melt a lot quicker than the jumbos.
+If all you have is big marshmallows, they'll work just fine, only taking longer to melt.
+You can also substitute marshmallow fluff, although I have never used it myself.

-Rice Krispies Cereal: You can go with name brand or generic here.
+- Rice Krispies Cereal: You can go with name brand Rice Krispies or generic here.
 Myself, I prefer to use Aldi's crisp rice cereal because it's gluten-free.

 Remember, all of the ingredients and ingredient amounts you’ll need are in the printable recipe card below.

-Before you get started, prepare your baking pan by spraying it well with cooking spray.
+Before you get started, prepare a 9×13 baking pan by spraying it well with non-stick cooking spray.
 This will keep your treats from sticking to the pan.

 Making no bake chocolate Rice Krispie treats is a fairly quick process, so be sure to gather and measure your ingredients beforehand.